sourcesimian/vpn-porthole/README.md

 * See [settings.conf.example](/vpnporthole/resources/settings.conf.example) for more details

 ## Usage
-As a prerequisite you need to have your docker env setup in your shell.
+As a prerequisite you need to have your Docker env setup in your shell.

 Typical usage would be:
 ```$ vpnp build sample```